jeremytammik/tbc/a/2006_threads_geo_equal.md

 ### Add-In Threads and Geometry Comparison

-Here are a couple of rather deep Revit API questions that can use some clarification, plus a simple database installation issue:
+A couple of rather deep Revit API questions can use some clarification, plus a simple database connection issue is reolved:

 - [Add-in threads](#2)
 - [`GeometryObject` comparison Methods](#3)